krcb197/CheerLightTwitterAPI/README.md

 # Preparation

-In order to use this library you will need twitter API keys
+In order to use this library you will need Twitter API keys

 > :warning: **WARNING**: Please be careful not to expose Twitter API keys. **DO NOT** share them with other people or upload them to a cloud repository without care